mugdhadalal/calci/README.md

-# A simple Calculator Project
+# A Simple command line tool calculator using Python

 In this project, i used a *Fire* to solve expressions such as BODMAS,which solves multiple operations i.e addition,subtraction,multiplication and division.
 Where *fire* is a Python library that will turn any Python component into a command line interface with just a single call to Fire.
 The easiest way to use *Fire* is to take any Python program, and then simply call fire.Fire() at the end of the program.
 This will expose the full contents of the program to the command line.